 Terrace Bar at the Sheraton

-Boasting impressive views of the skyline, Terrace Bar at Sheraton Melbourne, offers a delightful vantage point to while away a summer’s afternoon.
-This open air bar specialises in cocktails and tasty tapas.
-Or perhaps you could enjoy a Parisian-inspired afternoon tea with smoked salmon and caviar on toasted brioche along with mouth-watering macarons.
+Boasting impressive views of the skyline, Terrace Bar at Sheraton Melbourne, offers a delightful vantage point to wile away a summer’s afternoon.
+This open air bar specialises in cocktails and tasty tapas, but for something different try a Parisian-inspired afternoon tea with beetroot and goat’s cheese profiterole and mouth-watering macaroons.

 Melina on the Rooftop

-With its subtle nods to the classic fairy tale, Goldilocks offers a creative cocktail list that is neither too hot nor too cold but just right with a selection of tasty treats to enjoy on the rooftop.
-There’s certainly no porridge here, but it is a place for fun, adventure and even has the space to hide from the big bd wolf.
+With its subtle nods to the classic fairy tale, Goldilocks offers a creative cocktail list that is just right, with a selection of tasty treats to enjoy on the rooftop.
+There’s certainly no porridge here, but it is a place for fun, adventure and even has the space to hide from the big bad wolf.